 When are awards given?

-Toward the end of the spring semester, ATLE will host an awards lunch.
+Near the end of the spring semester, ATLE will host an awards lunch.
 The entire ATLE community is invited to attend.
-If we check your points total and see that you have earned enough points for an award this year, we will email you and let you know that you will receive it at the awards lunch.
+If a participant has earned enough points for an award this year, we will email you and let you know that you will receive it at the awards lunch.

 What do I get when I get an award?